U-Boot-EFI/u-boot-sct-results/README.md

     CONFIG_USE_PREBOOT=y
     CONFIG_PREBOOT=host bind 0 sct.img && load host 0:1 $kernel_addr_r Shell.efi && bootefi $kernel_addr_r

+On 32-bit systems additionally apply:

+    CONFIG_HOST_32BIT=y

 * The memory size is increased to work around a memory leak when running the SCT.

-* The truetype console does not support colored output yet and by default does not use a mono-spaced font.
+* The TrueType console does not support colored output yet and by default does not use a mono-spaced font.

 * PREBOOT is needed to run the tests which involve resets.